Squhzx/dotfiles/Ubuntu/ubuntu.md

-This folder contains the configuration files for Ubuntu.
+This folder contains the configuration file versions specific for Ubuntu.